 You can’t enter the hall itself because the oxygen levels there are close to zero, which helps us protect the books from catching fire.
 Come observe our automated storeroom through the large window and hear the whole story for yourselves.

-The storeroom can only be accessed with a tour guide.
+The storeroom window can only be accessed with a Library guide.
 More details at the information desk.

 Across an enormous 65-ft. wide screen, delve into an interactive experience dedicated to the love of books, the joy of reading, and the impact of books on our lives.